Healthdirect Free Australian health advice you can count on.

 In some cases, other treatments may be needed.
 Common procedures for internal haemorrhoids are:

-• Infrared treatment (photocoagulation) — uses infrared light to burn away your haemorrhoids.
+• Infrared treatment (photocoagulation) — uses infrared light to shrink haemorrhoids.

 • Rubber band ligation (banding) — uses a tight elastic band which is placed around your haemorrhoid to cut off its blood supply.
 This causes the haemorrhoid to fall off and be passed out of the body.

 • Injection (sclerotherapy) — where a chemical is injected into your haemorrhoid.
 This numbs the pain, stops any bleeding and causes your haemorrhoid to shrink.
-It's often used when a haemorrhoid is too small to use a rubber band.
+It is often used when a haemorrhoid is too small to use a rubber band.

 Less often, a surgical procedure called haemorrhoidectomy may be needed for more severe haemorrhoids.
 Here, an operation is carried out under general anaesthetic to remove your haemorrhoids.